jturcino/biocontainers-singularity/cli/README.md

 ```

 ## `singularity-get-image.py`
-This script takes in one of input options and downloads the Singularity image associated with each option.
+This script takes in one of three input options and downloads the Singularity image associated with each option.
 The options are explained below using the example biocontainer Bowtie, whose available tags can be seen above.
 For reference, the help output of the script is below.
 ```
 $ ./singularity-get-image.py -h
 usage: singularity-get-image.py [-h] [-i IMGID] [-n NAME] [-t TAG]